kenjennings/Atari-Pet-Frogger/README_Porting.md

 There were numerous kinds of computers sold commercially during the time of the Atari, and I will not be discussing every single one.
 Many have become obscured in history to the point it is difficult to find programs or source code listings.
 If you do find an interesting game and the source for it on a less popular computer, then thumbs up for your team and have a ball with it.

 A reasonable list of the commonly available home computers marketed in the US during the 1977 to 1983 timeframe: Pet, TRS-80, Apple II, TRS Color Computer, VIC-20, TI-44/9, Commodore 64, IBM PC/clones.
 I'm not as familiar with many non-US brands.
-Based on the documentation availability and YouTube reviews of systems and games here is my short list of non-US systems that seem to be popular:  BBC Micro, ZX Spectrum, Dragon, Sinclair ZX81.
+Based on the documentation availability and YouTube reviews of systems and games here is my short list of non-US systems that seem to be popular: BBC MICRO, Acorn Atom, Electron, Oric 1, ZX Spectrum, Dragon, Sinclair ZX81.

 These platforms capabilities vary.
 SOME are extremely limited.
 SOME are better than others.
 SOME may be limited in most respects, but have a feature the Atari can't inherently duplicate (e.g.  64 column text, Color maps.)
 SOME can be improved with optional add-ons that will not be considered here.
 The POSSIBLE lowest common denominators: